Authentication

 This method is one the simplest and most widely used mechanisms.
 It allows clients to authenticate by sending a user's credentials (username and password) to the server in plain text or a minimally encoded form.

-method is not inherently secure because the credentials are transmitted without encryption, which makes it vulnerable to eavesdropping attacks if used over an unencrypted connection.
+Despite the simplicity, the PLAIN method is not inherently secure because the credentials are transmitted without encryption, which makes it vulnerable to eavesdropping attacks if used over an unencrypted connection.
 Therefore, it is strongly recommended to use PLAIN authentication exclusively over encrypted TLS channels to ensure that credentials are protected during transmission.

 final whixp = Whixp(